MichelleP-S/MPS-SQL/README.md

 **This project will be looking at a database that inclused the results of olympic games**

+---

-*In this first query I will build the base report by querying the summer_games table, querying the sport and distinct number of athletes, group by the sport field and making the results only show 3 rows, with the highest athletes at the top.*
+>**In this first query I will build the base report by querying the summer_games table, querying the sport and distinct number of athletes, group by the sport field and making the results only show 3 rows, with the highest athletes at the top.**

 SELECT